-Got some spare cash and some fancy friends during this year’s upcoming Super Bowl week?
+Got some spare cash and some fancy friends during Super Bowl week?
 Consider yourself an A-list superstar?
 Maybe you’re a corporate exec looking to woo some clients with Super Bowl tickets?

 Or perhaps you just like to dream big and want to know what the ticket price is for a Super Bowl luxury box suite?
 They’re definitely out of most fans’ price range, but aren’t you curious about what they actually go for… just in case?
 We did some research to find the dollar amounts.
-We’ve also created TickPick Plus for fans who are looking for a high-end experience like suites for this year’s Super Bowl LV in Tampa Bay.
+We’ve also created TickPick Plus for fans who are looking for a high-end experience like suites for this season’s Super Bowl LVI at SoFi Stadium.

 Super Bowl LIV – Hard Rock Stadium – Miami, FL

-Super Bowl tickets for last year’s game at Hard Rock Stadium, home of the Miami Dolphins, was as in-demand as Super Bowl suites get, with a destination city fitting of the extravagance that the Super Bowl brings with it each year.
-The cheapest ticket option for a suite was a four person one that included access to a shared suite, along with the others who will be in this Red Zone suite.
+Super Bowl tickets for Super Bowl LIV at Hard Rock Stadium, home of the Miami Dolphins, was as in-demand as Super Bowl suites get, with a destination city fitting of the extravagance that the Super Bowl brings with it each year.
+The cheapest ticket option for a suite was a four person one that included access to a shared suite, along with the others who were in this Red Zone suite.
 Priced at $12,968 per ticket, fans received food & beverages, alcohol, a dedicated suite staff to help out, as well as parking.

 A full Sideline Suite that accommodated up to 26 guests includes food & beverage, alcohol, parking (2 passes total), and a support staff ran $691,767, which would amount to $26,606 per person, if divided 26 ways.